 Yes!
 Allow to cool and store in a freezer safe container and freeze for up to 3 months.

 I recommend heating before serving.
 I don’t like the consistency of it cold, but it might be fine for you!
 When reheating only heat what you intend to consume immediately and store the rest in the fridge.

 Honestly every time I’ve made this we’ve been unable to resist sampling it right out of the pan.
-It’s great served as a bacon jam crostini, with cheese, on biscuits, burgers, eggs, sandwiches and so much more.
+It’s great served as a bacon jam crostini, with cheese, on biscuits, bacon jam burgers, eggs, sandwiches, as a topping for some homemade french fries, and so much more.
 Think about what you like bacon on, and try it!

 You May Also Like…